Call Us for a Consultation

 Under 21: .02% BAC | 21 or Older .08% BAC | Commercial .04% BAC

 There isn’t one correct answer to this question, there are calculators and tables that can serve as a reference; however, these devices cannot predict with certainty what your exact BAC level will be at a given time.
 There are many factors that contribute to an individual’s BAC score, including weight, sex, body-fat percentage and the time interval between drinks.
 Studies have shown that a person’s BAC could go up between .01 and.05 percent for each drink taken.
-The fact is it takes very little alcohol to become legally drunk and each drink taken is a another step closer to becoming an “impaired” driver.
+The fact is it takes very little alcohol to become legally drunk and each drink taken is another step closer to becoming an “impaired” driver.
 The best answer is not to drink and drive.
 The State of South Carolina has strict laws for drunk driving, and when you drink and drive in South Carolina, you risk your freedom, finances and your future.

 South Carolina’s implied consent law means that any person who drives a motor vehicle on the roadways of the state is considered to have given their consent to a chemical test of their blood, breath or urine if they are detained by law enforcement who believes the driver was driving under the influence of drugs, alcohol or both.
 If you refuse to submit to such a test, your driver’s license will be immediately suspended for at least 90 days.
-In addition you can still be charged and convicted of a DUI without a chemical test if the arresting officer convinces the court that you were intoxicated while operating a motor vehicle.
+In addition, you can still be charged and convicted of a DUI without a chemical test if the arresting officer convinces the court that you were intoxicated while operating a motor vehicle.

 No, a plea bargain for a conviction of “wet reckless” (reckless driving involving alcohol) is barred by statute in South Carolina.